Lyn-DA/simply-meditation/README.md

 ### Colour
 The colour scheme is both warm in some instances and cool in others.
 This play between both ends of the spectrum promotes a feeling of balance between warm and cool energies, which encourages an overall sense of peace and calm.
 The underlining message suggests that practicing meditation balances mind, body and soul.

+### Fonts
+- Quicksand was used for the body and Grandstander for headings.
+- Grandstander was chosen to play off the logo font-family which is not available as a free font.
+- Quicksand was chosen for the body for accessibility reasons.

 ## Features